bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Adding a Background Colour to the Table</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>A color can be added as a background in an HTML table using the "background-
+<p>A color can be added as a background in an HTML table using the "background-color" option.</p>
-color" option.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h5>Syntax</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 ```
 table#t01 {
   width: 100%;
   background-color: #f2f2d1;
 }
 ```

 <p><b>Example:</b> Addition of the Table background color in HTML.</p>